-The Group has 20 offices located in 18 countries across Europe, Asia and North America. leading advertisers to improve marketing outcomes and enhance business performance. optimise return on investment from their marketing spend, working with many of the world's Ebiquity plc (the 'Company') and its subsidiaries (together, the 'Group') exists to help brands its registered office is Chapter Hause, 16 Brunswick Place, London N1 6DZ and is limited by shares.
+Ebiquity plc (the 'Company') and its subsidiaries (together, the 'Group') exists to help brands The Group has 20 offices located in 18 countries across Europe, Asia and North America. leading advertisers to improve marketing outcomes and enhance business performance. optimise return on investment from their marketing spend, working with many of the world's and is limited by shares.
 The Company is incorporated and domiciled in the UK.
-The address of The Company is a public limited company, which is listed on the London Stock Exchange's AIM
+The address of its registered office is Chapter House, 16 Brunswick Place, London N1 6DZ The Company is a public limited company, which is listed on the London Stock Exchange's AIM